 The price is based on page count and if the manuscript includes any complex graphics, tables or elements which need to be inserted and require extra attention.

-We’ve spoke to a few clients to find out how much they’ve paid for their formatting.
+We’ve spoken to a few clients to find out how much they’ve paid for their formatting.
 While many were able to do it themselves, most self-publishers paid less £400.
 However, there were some which have paid upwards of £600 because their book included maps, graphics next to each chapter name etc and generally had heftier manuscripts.

 So, you can really do it yourself if you wanted to, and the templates will do most of the hard work for you.
 However, more complex manuscripts would require a professional touch.
+If you're writing a short story, then that may not be such a big consideration.

 After your manuscript is edited, proof-read, and formatted we land on another important step.
 The difference in sales between a poor book cover and the right one can reach 1000% according to research by Smashwords.